KatieZeldaKat/openrct2-typescript-plugin-template/README.md

 2. Use the green "Use this template" button in the top right corner of this page, or download the project to a location of your choice on your PC.
 3. Open a terminal or command prompt.
 4. Use `cd` to change your current directory to the root folder of this project.
-5. Run `npm install` to install the project's dependencies.
+5. Run `npm ci` to install the project's dependencies.
 6. Find `openrct2.d.ts` TypeScript API declaration file in OpenRCT2 files. copy it to `./lib/` folder.
    - This file can usually be found in the [OpenRCT2 installation directory](#openrct2-installation-directory).
    - Alternatively you can download the file from Github [here](https://raw.githubusercontent.com/OpenRCT2/OpenRCT2/develop/distribution/openrct2.d.ts).